Programming-Training-And-Practice/kafka-main-information/README.md

   * A topic is identified by its name
 * Topics are split in partitions.
 * Data is kept only for limited time (default is one week)
-* cuando se crea un topic, por defecto se crean partitions=1 replication-factor=1
+* Cuando se crea un topic, por defecto se crean partitions=1 replication-factor=1

+## Topic replication factor.
+* Topics should have a replication factor > 1 (usually between 2 and 3).
+Three is the gold standard.
+* This way if a broker si down, another broker can serve the data.
+*